Strain Measurement Basics

 Fiber optic strain sensors are also a significant solution offered by HBM.
 To meet the high standards of the company, optical sensors based on Fiber Bragg Grating technology are available through HBM FiberSensing.

-Optical sensors are commonly used for structural monitoring that requires long-distance transmissions are easily found, and for material testing, where high strain and high-fatigue limits are present.
+Optical sensors are commonly used for structural monitoring, where long-distance transmissions are easily found, and for material testing, where high strain and high-fatigue limits are present.

 HBM's range of conventional strain gauges comprises of an extensive assortment for widely differing strain measurement applications.
 Over 2000 types of linear strain gauges and rosettes are available.

-A single optical fiber can hold various sensors in complex sensing networks.
+A single optical fiber can hold various sensors (with different measurands) in complex sensing networks.
 Available in configurable versions of ready-to-install sensor chains, HBM optical strain sensors can be bonded, spot welded, attached, or directly cast in different materials, structures and components.